-Probability Theory Fall 2024
+Probability Theory [Complex Networks] Fall 2024

 Overview

 This is the second part of the course.
 We will devote this semester to the study of convergence of random variables, limit theorems, gaussian vectors and conditional expectation.
+These are necessary tools for the course in Random graphs for proving the concentration of its chromatic number and the theorem on the size of gigantic component.

 📚